10 out-of-the-box ideas for fall family fitness

 4. Family zoo trip

 Gather up the family and spend an afternoon at your local zoo.
-The Nashville Zoo is open for winter hours (9 a.m. to 4 p.m.) beginning Friday, Oct.
-14, and features new exhibits featuring Andean bears, spider monkeys and white rhinoceros following current renovations.
+The Nashville Zoo switches to winter hours (9 a.m. to 4 p.m.) beginning Oct.
+13, and recently added Southern white rhinoceros to its vast animal family.
 Increase your step count by walking to as many areas of the zoo as time, and your children’s cooperation, allows.
 Be sure to grab a map on your way in, as this is the perfect opportunity to teach your children how to navigate and use a map with the four directions and animal-based landmarks.

 5. Outdoor dance party

 Turn up the beat and get groovin’!
 Dancing is a unique form of self-expression and a fun lower-impact physical activity.
-Don’t forget to play fan favorite singles such as the “Macarena,” “Cha Cha Slide,” “YMCA” or “Cotton Eye Joe.”
+Don’t forget to play fan favorite singles such as the “Macarena,” “Cha Cha Slide” or “YMCA.”

 6. Corn maze